user profile avatar

 Bio

 I am a lifetime teacher who is looking to further my education in order to be the best possible educator for my students.
 My goal is to focus my studies on how we can treat classic literature in modern formats such as web-comics, virtual reality, and other technological advancements in order to bridge the history of the Literary canon and the reality of where our future generations are focused.
 I have spent the last ten years of my life being a kind, compassionate, role model for the next generation and, with my further degrees, look to continue that process for all my years to come.
 The process to get here, however, has been both difficult and rewarding.
 My undergraduate work was poor and got me expelled due to a lack of focus and dedication.
-I learned those traits by going back and not only finishing my Bachelor's Degree, but by going onwards to obtain a Masters and becoming a master teacher in my profession.
-Those lessons, however, were costly.
-I currently owe over 135 thousand dollars in school debt which I am faithfully repaying on an income based repayment plan.
-It is only due to the fact that I am in the Public Service Loan Forgiveness Program that I would ever be free of the student loan debt.
-As I begin my journey towards a Doctorate, I am searching for any avenue to proceed that does not require me to take on additional loans and undo the decade of repayments thus far.
+I learned those traits by going back and not only finishing my Bachelor's Degree, but also to obtain a Masters and becoming a master teacher.
+Those lessons were costly.
+I owed over 135 thousand dollars in school debt which I faithfully repaid on an income based repayment plan.
+It is only due to the fact that I am in the Public Service Loan Forgiveness Program that I ever became free of that debt.
+As I begin my journey towards a Doctorate, I am searching for any avenue to proceed that does not require me to take on additional loans and undo the decade and a half of repayments.
+I teach at a STEM school for students with exceptional gifts in Science and Engineering.
+As such, I am pursuing a Doctorate of Arts in Writing and Pedagogy in order to bring those students the best possible education - something they richly deserve.

 Education